 Conserving a Flathead Valley Ecological and Community Treasure

 We have a rare opportunity to conserve almost 400 acres of rich farmland with an exceptional 45 acre pothole wetland that is part of an ecologically important area for birds and wildlife in the West Valley just northwest of Kalispell.
-But, we need your help to make it happen!
+But, we need just a little more help to make it happen!
+Make sure to let us know your gift is designated for the West Valley wetlands project in the comments section.

 The West Valley includes a complex of wetlands in agricultural fields that support some of the highest numbers and diversity of wetland birds in the Flathead Valley.
 This includes the only known staging area for sandhill cranes in the Flathead Valley where hundreds of these magnificent birds can be viewed during their annual migration.